Trump calls New Hampshire a 'drug-infested den,' stoking outrage

 "The President is wrong," the governor said in a statement.
 "It's disappointing his mischaracterization of this epidemic ignores the great things this state has to offer."

-Grant Bosse, the editorial page editor of the conservative and influential Manchester-based New Hampshire Union Leader newspaper, said they were also preparing a response to Trump’s reported remark.
+Grant Bosse, the editorial page editor of the conservative and influential Manchester-based New Hampshire Union Leader newspaper, said the paper was also preparing a response to Trump’s reported remark.
 In a statement to NBC News, he wrote:

 "Campaigning in New Hampshire's First in the Nation primary, Donald Trump was impressed by the severity of the festering drug crisis, and he shared the frustration of New Hampshire voters.
 Trump being Trump, he's using exaggerated and crude language, which is hardly useful.
 He should also know that New Hampshire is at the forefront of dealing with this crisis, which has hit us as hard as anywhere."